simvue-io/docs/docs/integrations/fds.md

 By default, the following things are tracked by the `FDSRun` connector:

 - Upload your FDS input file as an input artifact
-- Upload information from the FDS input file as metadata.
+- Upload information from the FDS input file as metadata
-- Track the `.out` file, uploading data produced as metrics
+- Track the log file, uploading data produced as metadata and events
-- Track any variable values which are being output to a CSV file after each step, logging them as Metrics
+- Track variables values output in the DEVC and HRR CSV files after each step, logging them as metrics
-- Add the current Time Step and Simulation Time to the Events log
+- Track the DEVC and CTRL log, recording activations as metadata and events
 - Upload selected results files as Output artifacts

 ## Usage